Welcome to EduPharma

 Fluenz is the annual nasal flu vaccine.
 It is a Live attenuated influenza vaccine (LAIV).
 It is produced by AstraZeneca.

 Yes, Fluenz is updated every year based on recommendations from the World Health Organisation (WHO).
 These updates are based around the flu strains that are expected to be prevalent each year.
-This year, Fluenz will contain the Victoria and Croatia like strains (type A) and the Austria like strain (type B).
+This year, Fluenz will contain the Missouri and Darwin like strains (type A) and the Tokyo like strain (type B).

 In this case it would be best to defer the nasal vaccine or consider the flu vaccine in injection form.